 Yeeks!
 3 belt loops so close together looks bad (fixable), pockets too close together forming a weird angle on the butt (not fixable).

-Also, this is not evident via the pics, but she made the waist so small that I could barely pull these pants over my hipbones.
+Also, this is not evident via the pics, but due to the higher rise, I could barely pull these pants over my hipbones after the waist was altered to fit my high waist.
 Bye-bye $80 pants and $20 for alterations.
-I'm too much of a sucker to ask for my money back.
+I’m too much of a sucker to ask for my money back.

 Clean and symmetrical reattachment.
 Now that I look at this closely, I just noticed that the Theory label is missing, just like the bad BR waist job above!
 Make sure to tell your tailor if you want to keep the size/brand label.